chinarjoshi/chinarjoshi.github.io/_posts/desktop/2023-01-01-attention.md

 type: solution
 ---

+Did you know that 30-40% of your laptop battery goes to powering your screen?!
+If we get even a 20% decrease of the power requirement of the screen, for a standard 10-hour battery charge, you can expect to gain about *40 minutes* of battery life.
+Since we usually don't look at our screen even 80% of the time, this is a very feasible optimization to achieve.
+Thus, I attempt to solve this problem by greedily dimming the screen when it's not being utilized, which means no-one is looking at it.

 This is a program that takes pictures from the laptop camera and dims the screen if you're looking away for a user-defined amount of time.
 It uses a gaze estimation model tuned for edge-computing mobile devices, MobileGaze, that is trained on the GazeCapture dataset.
 Gaze estimation is a regression task that determins the x,y coordinates on the screen that the user is looking at.
 I present a new model, MobileAttention, that determines whether or not the user is looking at the screen, a simpler classification task.
 The result is a model that is incredibly efficient, both in terms of speed and FLOPs.